Skip to Content

 It is outstanding simply roasted like my pork belly strips or my slow roast pork belly joint.

-Thanks to its huge flavour it is equally adept with sitting alongside bold sauces and glazes, it absolutely sings in my Indonesian babi chin and Vietnamese pork belly recipes.
+Thanks to its huge flavour, it is equally adept at sitting alongside bold sauces and glazes, it absolutely sings in my Indonesian babi chin and Vietnamese pork belly recipes.

-Whether you call it gluhwein, mulled wine, forralt bor or glögg, the taste and aroma is quintessentially winter!
+Whether you call it glühwein, mulled wine, forralt bor or glögg, the taste and aroma are quintessentially winter!

-We have mace, cloves, star anise, cinnamon, and cloves all mingling in the sweet and sticky glaze.
+We have mace, cloves, star anise, and cinnamon all mingling in the sweet and sticky glaze.

-The technique I use to prepare this pork is identical to my sticky pineapple pork belly.
-That recipe has a video so click through and take a look if you need some help.
+The technique I use to prepare this pork is identical to my sticky pineapple pork belly recipe and similar to my salt and pepper pork belly recipe.
+Those recipes have a video, so click through and take a look if you need some help.

 Portrait close up image of sticky gluhwein pork belly bites served with potato wedges and snipped chives